xssjl/learngit/readme.txt

-git is a version contorl system git is free software
+git is a distributed version contorl system git is free software